matcornic/subify/README.md

 Subify uses [SubDB Web API](http://thesubdb.com/) to get subtitles.
 It also considers that you use a default player interpreting srt subtitles when the video file name is the same than the srt file (ex: [VLC](http://www.videolan.org/vlc/)).

 ## Installing
-Download the last version of Subify : https://github.com/matcornic/subify/releases (Works on Unix, Mac OS and Windows)
+Download the [last version of Subify](https://github.com/matcornic/subify/releases), and that's it.
+No need to install something else.
+Works on Linux, Mac OS (Darwin) and Windows

-If you have Golang, you can get Subify and its binary with :
+If you use Golang, you can get Subify and its binary directly with :
 ```shell
 go get -v github.com/matcornic/subify
 ```

-You may want to create a Service Automator with Mac OS in order to add a "Subify" option in the Finder menu for your videos.
-Then, you will be able to do "Right click > Subify", and enjoy your video
+On Mac OS, you can also create a Service Automator, in order to [add a "Subify" option in the Finder menu for your videos](https://github.com/matcornic/subify/wiki/Adding-a-Subify-option-in-the-Finder-menu-for-your-videos).

 ## Get started
-Note : the binary is usable as is, but make sure to add Subify to your PATH environment variable, to run the command from anywhere on your OS.
+Note : the binary is usable as is, if you want to run the command from anywhere on your OS, make sure to add Subify home installation to your PATH environment variable

 ```shell
 # Download subtitle with default language